bitdevelopment/yii2-validators/README.md

 yii2-validators
 ===================

 Yii2-validators are validators for yii for some specific cases that are not covered by standard yii2 validators.
-Currently it holds only WordCount validator but it will be extended in future.
+Currently it holds 2 validators but will be extended in future.
+	- WordCount Validator
+	- ReCaptcha Validator and InputWidget

 ## Installation